herselamkahsay/final-project/README.md

 ---
 ## challenges
-my challenge is to apply my knowledge of ***javascript*** 90% of my time was to make it interactive or applying JS which I failed untill now. and other challenge was to understand and how to use API.
+my challenge is to apply my knowledge of ***javascript*** 90% of my time was to make it interactive or applying JS. finally after a lot of struggle i finish my project and other challenge was to understand and how to use API.
 I make search to read about and it was great response.